KellerJordan/modded-nanogpt/records/track_1_short/2026-01-23_TTT/README.md

 [another good seq2seq TTT paper](https://arxiv.org/abs/2512.23675), + many others).

 In this implementation, I implement the most straightforward (naive) method: don't change training, and before predicting `P(token|context)`, train to improve `P(context)`.
-Importantly, this is a valid probability model: it just includes gradient updates in its processing of the context.
+Importantly, this is a valid probability model: it just includes gradient updates in its processing of the context for a single sequence, and throws away the updated parameters after processing that sequence.

 This does not change training, but increases the validation performance of a given checkpoint, allowing us to train for less time to reach our target loss.
 See the below plot, which shows that for each checkpoint, TTT lowers the loss across training steps (loading from